Feeling unsafe? Find support services emergency? call 000

 The National Plan to End Violence against Women and Children 2022-2032 The National Plan commits to 10 years of sustained action, effort and partnership across sectors and levels of government towards our vision of ending violence against women and children in one generation.
 It outlines what needs to happen to achieve our vision.
 This includes building the workforce, growing the evidence base and strengthening data collection systems, while delivering holistic, coordinated and integrated person-centred responses.
 To achieve this, we must listen to and be guided by victim-survivors and people with lived experience.
 Visit website

 The National Plan to Reduce Violence against Women and their Children 2010–2022 A 12-year plan developed by the Commonwealth, state and territory governments along with the community to outline and connect the important work being done to reduce violence against women and their children.
-Its vision is that Australian women and their children live free from violence in safe communities.
-Over 12 years the National Plan aims to achieve a significant and sustained reduction in violence against women and their children.
+Its vision was that Australian women and their children live free from violence in safe communities.
+Over 12 years the National Plan aimed to achieve a significant and sustained reduction in violence against women and their children.
 Visit website

 "Stop it at the Start" campaign Stop it at the Start aims to help break the cycle of violence by encouraging adults to reflect on their attitudes and have conversations about respect with young people.
 The campaign is aimed at parents and family members of children aged 10 to 17, as well as the teachers, coaches, community leaders and employers of young people.
 Visit website